 What Is Suboxone?

 Suboxone is a medication approved by the Food and Drug Administration (FDA) and used to treat OUD.
 It has two main components: buprenorphine and naloxone.

-Buprenorphine is a partial opioid agonist which occupies and activates opioid receptors in the brain, reducing cravings and preventing withdrawal symptoms.
-Buprenorphine also has a ceiling effect, meaning that at higher doses it loses its ability to activate opioid receptors.
-In other words, it does not carry the high risk of overdose that full agonists like methadone have.
+Buprenorphine is a partial opioid agonist that occupies and activates opioid receptors in the brain, reducing cravings and preventing withdrawal symptoms.
+Buprenorphine also has a ceiling effect, meaning it loses its ability to activate opioid receptors at higher doses.
+In other words, it does not carry the high risk of overdose that full agonists like methadone do.

-Naloxone is an opioid antagonist that blocks the opioid receptor and the effects of other opioids The addition of naloxone to Suboxone discourages people from abusing Suboxone through injection or snorting.
+Naloxone is an opioid antagonist that blocks the opioid receptor and the effects of other opioids.
+Adding naloxone to Suboxone discourages people from misusing Suboxone through injection or snorting.

 Although both Suboxone formulations are equally effective, you should be aware of three key differences.

 - Suboxone tablets are less expensive than films, depending on your State

 - Films/strips dissolve slightly faster than the tablets, but both should be kept under the tongue for at least 5 minutes.

 - Some patients may prefer the taste of one over the other, but this preference is highly individualized.